Avaiga/taipy-getting-started/steps/explain_md/2_on_change.md

 Great!
 Now, the page has a lot of visual elements.
-The slider is interactive and is changing the value of our 'value' variable.
+The slider is interactive and is changing the value of your 'value' variable.
 Everything is managed by Taipy.
 However, in some cases, we want to connect manually this value to other variables.
 For example, if to create a chart that will only display one week of data, a connection has to be created between the value of the slider and the data.

 # state